Canal Street station (New York City Subway): First subway

-Dual Contracts
+BRT and Dual Contracts

 After the original IRT opened, the city began planning new lines.
-The Centre Street Loop (later the Nassau Street Line), approved on January 25, 1907, as a four-track line, was to connect the Brooklyn Bridge, Manhattan Bridge, and Williamsburg Bridge via Centre Street, Canal Street, and Delancey Street.
-Construction contracts for the Nassau Street Line were awarded in early 1907.
-The New York Public Service Commission also adopted plans for what was known as the Broadway–Lexington Avenue route (later the Broadway Main Line) on December 31, 1907.
 A proposed Tri-borough system was adopted in early 1908, combining the Broadway–Lexington Avenue and Nassau Street lines; a Canal Street subway from the Fourth Avenue Subway in Brooklyn via the Manhattan Bridge to the Hudson River; and several other lines in Brooklyn.
-The lines were assigned to the Brooklyn Rapid Transit Company (BRT) in the Dual Contracts, adopted on March 4, 1913.
-The IRT made a failed proposal for the Canal Street subway in 1909.
+The lines were assigned to the Brooklyn Rapid Transit Company (BRT; after 1923, the Brooklyn–Manhattan Transit Corporation or BMT) in the Dual Contracts, adopted on March 4, 1913.
+The BRT was authorized to construct a line under Broadway with a station at Canal Street, as well as a line under Canal Street with a station at Broadway.
+The development of the BRT stations resulted in increased real-estate values in the area.